PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 10:33:42
+Last updated: 2024-04-09 10:34:52
-Random Quote: Sometimes distance is the only way to find peace.
-So you can heal your wound. - Berlin
+Random Quote: Get ready, Cleveland.
+The last man to screw you that hard and then disappear, was LeBron James! - Barney Stinson